-This tab controls which online storage services are displayed in the Sources pane in Browse and Layers.
-Currently, ON1 Resize 2017 supports Dropbox, Google Drive, and Microsoft OneDrive.
-Resize 2017 will automatically add any of these services if finds them on your computer during the installation process, but if you add (or remove) any of these services later, use this tab to manage them.
+This tab controls which online storage services are displayed in the Sources pane in Browse.
+Currently, ON1 Resize 2018 supports Dropbox, Google Drive, and Microsoft OneDrive.
+Resize 2018 will automatically add any of the services if finds them on your computer during the installation process, but if you add (or remove) any of these services later, use this tab to manage them.